bheuvel/testrepo/CONTRIBUTING.md

   * If you plan on submitting a bug report, please submit debug-level logs along with the report using [gist](https://gist.github.com/) or some other paste service.
-* Fork the repository on GitHub

 ## Make Changes

+* Fork the repository on GitHub to your account
 * In your forked repository, create a topic branch for your upcoming patch.
 	* Usually this is based on the master branch.
 	* Create a branch based on master; `git branch